 4 to 5:30

 Workshop participants live on campus in one of Denison’s residence halls.
-Girls and boys are housed on separate wings or floors, typically in double rooms or suites with single-sex bathrooms on the hall.
+Students are typically housed in double rooms or suites with bathrooms on the hall.
 All rooms have online access in addition to campus-wide Wi-fi.
 A lounge area and computer lab with printers, all dedicated to our program, are also in the dorm.
 Laundry and kitchen facilities are available as well.
-Our six Teaching Associates reside in the residence hall along with program participants.
+The Teaching Associates reside in the residence hall along with program participants.